Skip to content

 python -m lunascope

-Note: The first launch can take a little longer while key libraries are initialized.
+In both cases, the first launch can take a little longer while key libraries are initialized.

 Common startup forms